aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-document/compare-documents/_index.md

 ## Specify Advanced Comparison Options {#specify-advanced-comparing-properties}

-There are a few different properties of the [CompareOptions](https://apireference.aspose.com/words/cpp/class/aspose.words.comparing.compare_options) class which you can apply when you want to compare documents.
+There are many different properties of the [CompareOptions](https://apireference.aspose.com/words/cpp/class/aspose.words.comparing.compare_options) class which you can apply when you want to compare documents.

-For example, Aspose.Words enables you to ignore changes made during a comparison operation for certain types of objects within the original document.
+For example, Aspose.Words allows you to ignore changes made during a comparison operation for certain types of objects within the original document.
 You can select the appropriate property for the object type, such as [IgnoreHeadersAndFooters](https://apireference.aspose.com/words/cpp/class/aspose.words.comparing.compare_options#get_ignoreheadersandfooters_const), [IgnoreFormatting](https://apireference.aspose.com/words/cpp/class/aspose.words.comparing.compare_options#get_ignoreformatting_const), [IgnoreComments](https://apireference.aspose.com/words/cpp/class/aspose.words.comparing.compare_options#get_ignorecomments_const), and others by setting them to "true".

 In addition, Aspose.Words provides the [Granularity](https://apireference.aspose.com/words/cpp/class/aspose.words.comparing.compare_options#get_granularity_const) property with which you can specify whether to track changes by character or by word.